roidrage/riak-python-webinar/01_introduction/introduction.md

 * Long History at Basho
 * Language of Choice for Several Internal Tools
-* Python one of the Earliest Supported Languages
+* One of the Earliest Supported Languages
 * More and More Pythonistas Discover Riak

 !SLIDE bullets incremental